Transportation Survey

 Privacy and Confidentiality

-40 names will be selected through a random number generator in compliance with sweepstakes laws.
-You will be notified by email if you are a winner and asked to respond within 14 days to claim the gift card.
-If you do not respond to claim the gift card, your gift card will be given to another person that has been randomly selected.
+Three names will be selected through a random number generator in compliance with sweepstakes laws.
+You will be notified by email if you are a winner and asked to respond within 14 days to claim the headphones or gift card.
+If you do not respond to claim the headphones/gift card, it will be given to another person who has been randomly selected.

 Frequently Asked Questions

 The survey provides key information to campus leadership and other stakeholders about how students, staff, and faculty are arriving, circulating, and departing SDSU facilities.
 The data is used for short-term programmatic efforts as well as long-term planning.
-As SDSU updates the Climate Action Plan and releases the inaugural Carbon Neutrality Plan, respondents’ aggregated data informs many processes.
+As SDSU updates the Climate Action Plan and Transportation Demand Management (TDM) Plan, respondents’ aggregated data informs many processes and future planning.

 This survey is a partnership between the School of Public Affairs, the Office of Energy and Sustainability (OES), and Parking and Transportation Services (PATS).
 OES and PATS each provide 50% of the survey costs.
 It is overseen by Dr. Bruce Appleyard, Professor of City Planning and Urban Design at SDSU.

-There are two questions that ask if you want to be contacted further that may result in you receiving emails or other messages:
+There are three questions that ask if you want to be contacted further that may result in you receiving emails or other messages:

 1. There is an optional check-box to sign up for newsletters from the Office of Energy and Sustainability (OES), and Parking and Transportation Services (PATS).
 If you opt-in, you will receive occasional newsletters via email.